The 29 Best TV Shows about Hockey

 Making the Cut: Last Man Standing is a competitive reality series for amateur ice hockey players.

-The show starts with 68 contestants and in each episode, the players go through a series of rigorous training exercises not just to further hone their skills but also to weed out those who are strong and skilled enough to make it through.
+The show starts with 68 contestants, and in each episode, the players go through a series of rigorous training exercises not just to further hone their skills but also to weed out those who are strong and skilled enough to make it through.

 In the first season, there were six winners (one for each Canadian team in the NHL) who each received an invitation to the team’s NHL training camp.
 In the second season, there was only one who bagged the $250,000 endorsement contract and NHL agent representation.